kubermatic/docs/content/kubermatic/main/architecture/role-based-access-control/groups-support/_index.en.md

 The role associated with a group can be updated later on to reflect changes in responsibilities.
 Group bindings can later be removed from the list of bindings by deleting it from the list.

 {{% notice note %}}
-Be aware that as of KKP 2.21.0 (when this feature was introduced), there is no group support for MLA Grafana access yet.
+Be aware that as of KKP 2.21.0 (when this feature was introduced), there was no group support for MLA Grafana access yet.
+As of
+KKP 2.21.2 groups are supported in MLA Grafana.
 {{% /notice %}}